AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/00-prereqs.md

 * You have validated that the Pizzeria applications (one for PostgreSQL and one for MySQL) are working
 * You have database management tools installed and are able to connect to the Postgres and MySQL databases for the Pizzeria app
 * Once connected to the database, you expand "wth" database used for the application.
-* You explore the user contosoapp that owns the application objects and the security privileges it has.
-In Later challenges, this user and the database needs to be created on the target database
+* Explore the user contosoapp that owns the application objects and the security privileges it has.
+In later challenges, this user and the database needs to be created on the target database.

 ## References